polilluminato/awesome-pubdev/README.md

 *Utility libraries to create UI in a Flutter App.*

+* [collapsible_sidebar](https://pub.dev/packages/collapsible_sidebar) - A collapsible sidebar for Flutter apps implementing the Material Design.
 * [flip_card](https://pub.dev/packages/flip_card) - A component that provides flip card animation.
 It could be used for hide and show details of a product.
 * [flutter_slidable](https://pub.dev/packages/flutter_slidable) - A Flutter implementation of slidable list item with directional slide actions that can be dismissed.
 * [getwidget](https://pub.dev/packages/getwidget) - GetWidget is open source library that come with pre-build 1000+ UI components.
 It makes development faster & more enjoyable.
 You can customize the component as per your need.
+* [gradient_fab](https://pub.dev/packages/gradient_fab) - GradientFab Widget is an expandable Floating Action Button that can expand into any number of child Fabs.
+* [group_button](https://pub.dev/packages/group_button) - Flutter custom widget to make a group buttons.
+Included Radio and CheckBox buttons.
 * [stilo](https://pub.dev/packages/stilo) - Stilo is a utility-first Flutter library that gives you all of the building constants you need to build designs without defining common styles.
 * [wave](https://pub.dev/packages/wave) - Widget for displaying waves with custom color, duration, floating and blur effects.
 * [widget_circular_animator](https://pub.dev/packages/widget_circular_animator) - A pre-built Flutter circular animator, can suit your new profile view or your any other widgets.